-Depending on how $N_A + N_B$ is then moved into the required range, this system may be manipulated by an attacker who has some knowledge of how participants are generating their noise.
+Depending on how $N_A + N_B$ is then turned into a random value within a range, this system may be manipulated by an attacker who has some knowledge of how participants are generating their noise.
 As an example, suppose a random value within range is generated by taking $N_A + N_B \mod 3$, and participants are producing 2-bit noises.
 An attacker could submit a 3-bit noise with the most-significant bit set, in which case the probability of the final result being a 1 is significantly higher than the probability of a 0 or a 2.
 This is a typical example of modular bias.
-To avoid this problem, peers should agree beforehand on the number of bits to transmit, and compute the final value as $N_A \oplus N_B$.
+To avoid this problem, peers should agree beforehand on the number of bits to transmit.
+To combine noises, then use the XOR operation.

-The encryption function used must also guarantee the integrity of decrypted ciphertexts.
-Otherwise, a malicious party could create a ciphertext which decrypts to multiple valid values by using different keys.
+The encryption function used must also guarantee the integrity of decrypted ciphertexts to prevent a malicious party creating a ciphertext which decrypts to multiple valid values through using different keys.

-Proposition 3.3.2.
+Proposition 2.3.2.
 With the above considerations, the scheme shown is not manipulable by a single cheater.